 Let these saute in some oil for a few minutes and give 'em a pinch of salt.
 And keep in mind that you've got leeway on the veggies; feel free to add in anything else that you're craving.

 Add the blender puree to the veggies along with 10-12 cups of stock.
-I usually pour the stock in the blender to rinse it out and then add it to the saucepan.
+I usually pour some stock into the blender to rinse it out.

-And note that since we’ll be simmering the meatballs in the broth, you could get away with using water as the base, but good stock really does make it taste better so I think it’s worth adding it in.
+Since we'll be simmering the meatballs in the broth, you could probably get away with using water as the base, but good stock really does make it taste better so I think it's worth adding it in.

 We'll also add:

 1.5 teaspoons salt